-Welcome to the 2022 Water Quality and Use Efficiency Report.
+Welcome to the 2024 Water Quality and Use Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2022.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2024.

 Our water sources are the View Ridge Heights Wells 1 and 2.
 Well 1 draws water from an aquifer 152' deep and is our secondary source.
 Well 2 draws water from an aquifer 92' deep and is our primary source.
 Both wells are located off NE Belfair Tahuya Road.
-The reservoir is located on the north end of the View Ridge Heights development along NE Belfair Tahuya Road, it was cleaned and inspected this year.
-The booster station is located along NE View Ridge Drive West and serves customers on Fir Lane on the west side of Belfair Tahuya Road.
+The reservoir is located on the north end of the View Ridge Heights development along NE Belfair Tahuya Road, it was cleaned and inspected in 2022.
+The booster station is located along NE View Ridge Drive W and serves customers on Fir Lane on the west side of Belfair Tahuya Road.
 All water services and sources are metered.
 The system is approved for 139 connections; there are currently 111 connections.
+In June the routine water sample came back unsatisfactory and the water system was chlorinated.
+July's water sample was satisfactory.
 Our wells have been rated by the Washington State Department of Health as moderate for Well 1 and high for Well 2 for risk or susceptibility to contamination.
 More information regarding this rating can be obtained by contacting PUD No. 1.
-The State Dept. of Health has Source Water Assessment Program (SWAP)

-data available online at: https://
+The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
+This is an interactive map.

-fortress.wa.gov/doh/swap/ which lists

-potential contamination for each

-Group A water source in the state.
-This

-is an interactive map.